Layr-Labs/hokulea/docs/README.md

 # EigenDA blob derivation for OP stack

-> Hokulea is a Polynesian double-hulled voyaging canoe.
-Hōkūle‘a (“Star of Gladness”), a zenith star of Hawai‘i, which appeared to him growing ever brighter in a dream.
-[Cite](https://worldwidevoyage.hokulea.com/vessels/hokulea/)

 The derivation pipeline in OP consists of stages that bring L1 transactions down to Payload Attributes which are L2 blocks without output properties like Merkle Patricia Tree Root.

 The Kona post-Holocene derivation pipeline contains the following stages
 - AttributesQueue
     - BatchProvider
-        - Batch Stream
+        - BatchStream
-            - Channel Reader
+            - ChannelReader
-                - ChannlerProvider
+                - ChannelProvider
                     - FrameQueue
-                        - L1Retrieval (Hokulea makes EigenDABlobProvider as one of data availability provider)
+                        - L1Retrieval (Hokulea enables EigenDABlobProvider to become one of data availability provider)
                             - L1Traversal

 The driver of the derivation pipelines calls from the top, and one stage owns the immediate stage below.
 The L1Traversal stage iterates